atcollab/at/docs/p/howto/multiprocessing.rst

 Parallelism is activated inside each integrator, when possible.

 * Available on all platforms with a special installation procedure,
-* Fully transparent once installed: OpenMP is automatically activated for trackings with more than ``OMP_PARTICLE_THRESHOLD`` particles (10 by default).
+* Fully transparent once installed: `OpenMP <https://www.openmp.org>`_ is automatically activated when tracking more than ``OMP_PARTICLE_THRESHOLD`` particles (10 by default).
 As a consequence, many internal PyAT functions (closed orbit, transfer matrices…) benefit from parallelism,
 * No restriction on element classes,
 * Uses shared-memory multiprocessing: small overhead, but limited to single-node multicore machines,